memelang-net/spec/readme.md

 ## Variables

 Passing strictly left to right, each query pair pushes its matched *key* (string) and *value* (int, float, string) onto the variable stack.
 Rightward query pairs can back-reference prior matches.
 Variables *cannot* be assigned or forward-reference.
 Variables *cannot* be inside quotes.
 Variables stack until a semicolon wipes the stack.
-Variables are almost always used to back-reference a prior meme in a complex join (below).
-However they are sometimes used to back-reference a pair from the current meme.
+Variables almost always back-reference a prior meme in a complex join (below).
+However, they occasionally back-reference a pair from the current meme.

 * `@v` *value* from one pair back
 * `@k` *key* name from one pair back